hiviah/ITM-howto-JLink-STLink/README.md

 This was tested on 3 boards, with STM32F407 and STM32F427 MCUs.
 If you have crystal oscillator speed different from 8 MHz, it might not work correctly, check your clock initialization code.
 SWO speed should depend only on CPU core clock, however experimentally I found out it kind of doesn't or there is something weird going on with clock config.
 There will be note about this later.

-First, initialize submodules, they contain `orbuculum` with some GDB macros for ITM settings and also `orbtop`:
+First, initialize submodules, they contain `orbuculum` with some GDB macros for ITM settings and also `orbtop` (requires gcc, build tools and development libraries, libftdi, libusb):

     git submodule update -i
     cd orbuculum
     git checkout Devel
     make

-In toplevel dir build `itm-tools`, with `pcsampl` utility:
+In toplevel dir build `itm-tools`, with `pcsampl` utility (requires Rust installed to build):

     cd itm-tools
     cargo build